vdojnov/FSND-Capstone-Project/README.md

 # Testing
 * Testing instructions
-1. create new databse
+1. Create new databse
-2. set it to name and url of database in test_app.py
+2. Set it to name and url of database in test_app.py
 3.

 # Deployment